go-life-labs/.github/profile/README.md

+# GoLife Labs 🌱

-**GoLife Labs is building a personal AI life mentor for better habits, healthier routines, and more intentional living.**
+**GoLife Labs is building a personal AI life mentor to help you build better habits, healthier routines, and a more intentional life.**

-GoLife started as a simple CLI tool and is growing into a personal life operating system: a place where health data, nutrition, habits, journaling, goals, and AI-powered reflection come together.
+GoLife started as a simple CLI tool and is growing into a personal life operating system — bringing together health data, nutrition, habits, journaling, goals, and AI-powered reflection in one place.

 Our mission is simple:

-> Help people understand themselves better and make better decisions every day.
+> Help people understand themselves better, make smarter daily decisions, and move one step closer to the life they want to live. ✨